-The Slocum test is a modification of the anterior drawer test and assesses the integrity of the anterior cruciate ligament.
+The Slocum test is a modification of the anterior drawer test and a positive result indicates damage to the anterior cruciate ligament and/or one of the stabilising structures on the side of the knee.

 Slocum test